 Don’t Mistake Magnolias for Cherry Blossoms

 Fortunately, this is one mistake that I did not make.
-However, I heard many other people doing it and it drove me nuts!!
+However, I saw many other people doing it and it drove me nuts!!

 I can’t tell you how many times I overheard people telling the ones around them to look at the cherry blossoms, when what they were actually looking at was a magnolia tree.
 Where I grew up in North Florida, we called these tulip trees or saucer magnolias.